Help us protect UK wildlife by sponsoring wildlife

 Pine martens are an attractive, tree dwelling member of the badger and weasel family of mammals.
-They were considered to be extinct in much of England for over a century, due to hunting and loss of their preferred woodland habitat.
-That was until 2015, when pine martens were discovered living in a wood in south Shropshire; the first recorded in the county since 1893!
+They were considered to be extinct in much of England for over a century, until 2015, when pine martens were discovered living in a wood in south Shropshire.
 The Shropshire pine martens have survived because there is still plenty of suitable woodland to offer cover and food in the area we have found them in, but they will only continue to survive here if that habitat is cared for and preserved.
 It is our aim to study the population here, whilst working with owners of woodland to ensure that they manage their land with pine martens in mind.

 With their big black eyes, furry tails and golden brown fur, dormice are gorgeous creatures – but you are very unlikely ever to see one.
 They sleep for around seven months of the year, emerging at night during spring and summer to forage for food high in the trees.
 Dormice are much rarer than they used to be, mainly because of habitat loss.